On conformally recurrent manifolds of dimension greater than 4

-If $\alpha^2<0$, the tensor $E_{ij}$ defined in \eqref{eq2.15a} is referred to as the ``electric tensor'' associated to the Weyl tensor.
+If $\alpha^k\alpha_k<0$, the tensor $E_{ij}$ defined in Eq.~(\ref{eq2.15a}) is referred to as the ``electric tensor'' associated to the Weyl tensor.
 In general Lorentzian $n=4$ manifolds, the Weyl tensor is completely described by the electric tensor and a ``magnetic tensor'' \cite{BertschHam, Mat53,Mcl94}.
 The decomposition was extended to $n\ge 5$ by Senovilla \cite{Sen01}, Hervik et al. \cite{HeOrWy2013} and Ortaggio et al. \cite{Ortaggio13}: given a time-like vector $u_k$ ($u^2=-1$) introduce the tensors $\theta_{kl} = g_{kl} +u_ku_l$ and $E_{kl} =u^ju^mC_{jklm}$.
 The Weyl tensor is the sum $C=C_+ + C_-$, with electric and magnetic components:

 The Weyl tensor is purely electric ($C_-=0$) if and only if $u_iu_m C_{jkl}{}^m + u_ju_m C_{kil}{}^m + u_k u_m C_{ijl}{}^m = 0 $ (theorem 3.5 in ref.\,\cite{HeOrWy2013}).
-Because of eq.\eqref{eq2.17} we may assert:
+Because of Eq.~(\ref{eq2.17}) we may assert:

-\begin{prop} On (CR)$_n$ Lorentzian manifolds of dimension $n\ge 5$ with time-like recurrence vector ($\alpha^2 <0 $) the Weyl tensor is purely electric. \end{prop}
+\begin{proposition} On a Lorentzian conformally recurrent manifold $\mathcal M$ of dimension $n\ge 5$, with time-like recurrence vector ($\alpha^2 <0 $) the Weyl tensor is purely electric. \end{proposition}

-In $n=4$ the algebraic classification of the Weyl tensor on Lorentzian (CR)$_n$ manifolds was obtained by Mc Lenaghan and Leroy \cite{LenaghLer}.
-On $n\ge 5$ we note that eq.\eqref{eq2.17} matches with type $II_d$ of table 1 of \cite{Ortaggio09}, that classifies the Weyl tensors on $n\ge 5$ Lorentzian manifolds, generalising the Bel-Debever scheme based on null vectors.
+In $n=4$ the algebraic classification of the Weyl tensor on Lorentzian conformally recurrent manifolds was obtained by Mc Lenaghan and Leroy \cite{LenaghLer}.
+On $n\ge 5$ we note that Eq.~(\ref{eq2.17}) matches with type $II_d$ of table 1 of \cite{Ortaggio09}, that classifies the Weyl tensors on $n\ge 5$ Lorentzian manifolds, generalising the Bel-Debever scheme based on null vectors.
 Then: